Vishakha7501/Sky-130-RTL-Design-and-Synthesis-Workshop-using-Verilog/README.md

-# RTL design using Verilog with SKY130 Technology <!-- omit in toc -->
+# SKY130 RTL Design and Synthesis using Verilog <!-- omit in toc -->
 ![](VSD_Workshop_Detail.png)